GabeDuarteM/gd-scripts/README.md

 needs.
 You'll find all available scripts in `src/scripts`.

 This project actually dogfoods itself.
-If you look in the `package.json`, you'll find scripts with `ts-node src {scriptName}`.
+If you look in the `package.json`, you'll find scripts with `babel-node src {scriptName}`.
 This serves as an example of some of the things you can do with `gd-scripts`.

 ### Overriding Config